MaryTim/InPost/README.md

 | Map | **Leaflet 1.9** | Loaded from CDN; no build step; sufficient for the demo surface |
 | HTTP | **fetch()** (vanilla JS) | No frameworks needed for a single page |

 The frontend is a single HTML file served by Django at `/`.
-No webpack, no React, no TypeScript — by deliberate choice.
 The backend is the project's substance; the frontend's job is to make the backend's behavior visible.

 ### Containerization